Anaemia is defined as a haemoglobin (Hb) level below reference values, which vary depending on sex, age and pregnancy status (see Table 2).

 - Hb levels

 If transfusion is indicated, it should be carried out without delay b Citation b.
-Before transfusing: determine the recipient’s and potential donors’ blood groups/rhesus and carry out screening tests on the donor’s blood for HIV-1 and 2, syphilis and, in endemic areas, malaria and Chagas disease. .
+Before transfusing: determine the recipient’s and potential donors’ blood groups/rhesus and carry out screening tests on the donor’s blood for HIV-1 and 2, hepatitis B and C, syphilis and, in endemic areas, malaria and Chagas disease. .
 For transfusion thresholds, see Table 2.

 Volume to be transfused

-Children ≥ 20 kg and adults: start with an adult unit of whole blood or red cell concentrate; do not exceed a transfusion rate of 5 ml/kg/hour
+- Adolescents and adults: start with an adult unit of PRBC or whole blood; do not exceed a transfusion rate of 5 ml/kg/hour.

 Repeat if necessary, depending on clinical condition.